kmaknojia/eatclub-tech-challenge/README.md

 - Time comparisons are inclusive of both start and end times
 - A deal is considered active at both its start and end times
 - This ensures consistent behavior for boundary cases
+- Example: If a deal starts at 12:00 and ends at 12:30, it is considered active from 12:00 to 12:30 inclusive

+### Deal Timing Must Honor Restaurant Operating Hours
+- If deal duration exceeds restaurant operating hours, the deal is considered active during the restaurant's opening hours
+- Example: If a deal starts at 12:00 and ends at 15:30 and restaurant operating hours are 14:00 to 22:30, then deal is considered active from 14:00 to 15:30 inclusive

 ## Project Structure
 ```